Research Design and Analysis

 The RDA unit employs three PhD statisticians to assist in research proposal development, including guidance on hypothesis development, study design, sample size determination, appropriate measurement techniques, and data analysis planning.
 These scientists also can assist researchers in conducting advanced statistical analyses and disseminating the results of these analyses.
 Our quantitative scientists include:

-Dr. Rebecca E. Swinburne Romine (100% FTE; email; CV) received her PhD in Quantitative Methods in Educational Psychology from the University of Minnesota in 2011 and joined the RDA as an Assistant Research Professor in October 2012.
-Dr. Swinburne Romine has expertise in a variety of statistical models including multilevel models, logistic regression, confirmatory factor analysis, Cox regression, and profile analysis.
+Dr. Rebecca E. Swinburne Romine (100% FTE; email; CV) received her PhD in Quantitative Methods in Educational Psychology from the University of Minnesota in 2011 and joined the RDA in 2012.
+Dr. Swinburne Romine, Associate Research Professor, has expertise in a variety of statistical models including multilevel models, logistic regression, confirmatory factor analysis, Cox regression, and profile analysis.
 She is fluent in SPSS, is gaining fluency in Mplus and SAS, and is familiar with AM for complex sampling, Lisrel, and AMOS.
 She has served as Co-I or consultant as a quantitative methodologist on numerous funded projects from NIH, CDC, DOE, and OJJDP in the areas of communication, behavioral interventions, and at-risk youth.

 Dr. Tyler Hicks (100% FTE; email; CV) received his Ph.D. in Education at the University of South Florida in 2015, with a double concentration in Quantitative Methods and Special Education.
 He has been a member of the RDA since 2018 and has served as a quantitative analyst on a number of funded projects.
 As an Assistant Research Professor in the RDA, Dr. Hicks is responsible for assisting scientists in the design and implementation of the analytic techniques needed to attract funders and advance their research.
 His main expertise focuses on Bayesian approaches to modeling data with reduced sample sizes.
 He is fluent in SAS and, on occasion, dabbles in R and Mplus.
 His scholarship has been published in Educational Researcher, American Journal of Evaluation, and Remedial and Special Education.